-Measured in parts per million (ppm), carbon monoxide is generally considered to be safe as long as the CO levels inside stay below 70 ppm.
+Carbon monoxide is measured in parts per million (ppm) and is generally considered safe if the CO levels inside stay below 70 ppm.
 These levels ensure that indoor CO levels don’t exceed outdoor levels.
 When they exceed outdoor CO levels, that’s when problems arise.

-As levels rise above 70ppm, the effects — both short-term and long-term — will depend on the age and overall health of those who are exposed.
-Young children, elderly adults and anyone with a history of breathing problems are at a higher risk of experiencing the effects of exposure to CO — however, this should not be taken to mean that healthy adults can’t and won’t get sick.
+As levels rise above 70ppm, the short-term and long-term effects will depend on the age and overall health of those exposed.
+Young children, elderly adults and anyone with a history of breathing problems are at a higher risk of experiencing the effects of exposure to CO.
+However, this should not be taken to mean that healthy adults can’t and won’t get sick.
 Anyone, regardless of age or health history, can become ill when they are exposed to higher levels of CO.

-If you have family members with health problems, particularly asthma or heart problems, they may be the first to experience problems.
+If you have family members with health problems, particularly asthma or heart issues, they may be the first to experience symptoms.
 People with heart problems are at risk of experiencing chest pains even before CO levels begin to rise over 70ppm.

 When carbon monoxide levels in the home exceed safe limits, the residents of that home may initially think they are experiencing the flu because the symptoms are similar.
 Symptoms of carbon monoxide poisoning include: